 If the problem is with your dog, there are a couple of measures you can take to prevent your beloved four-legged friend from mistreating your sofa.
 Buy it chew toys to divert its attention away from your furniture legs or arms.
 And if it still wants to bite at your sofa, try putting sticky tape over the areas it repeatedly returns too.
 The texture should soon be enough to deter it, while protecting your sofas fabric from damage from sharp teeth.

-For more advice on pet friendly fabrics contact our Customer Service team on 020 8939 3800 or at [email protected]
+For more advice on pet friendly fabrics contact our Customer Service team on 020 8939 3800.

 The Willow & Hall team